saw-leipzig/csv2cmi/README.md

 Furthermore an "edition" column for a bibliographic record, a "key" column for the corresponding number of the edited letter, and even a "note" column can be added.

+Various senders or addressees of a letter have to be written in the same cell with a separator that is specified with the "--delimiter"-option (senderID/addresseeID have to follow the same order).

 Dates have to be entered in ISO format.
 Limited support for [EDTF](https://www.loc.gov/standards/datetime/pre-submission.html) is implemented to enter uncertain / approximate dates and intervals.

 For providing essential CMI information like the editor's name or the publisher an [INI file](https://en.wikipedia.org/wiki/INI_file) is needed.